 You can sign up to be on our mailing list by emailing here.
 Use 'Sign Up to ChooseYouth' as the email subject.

-The ChooseYouth Campaign is open to any organisation who wishes to sign up to our Manifesto which can be found below.
+Affiliation to ChooseYouth is open to any organisation who wishes to sign up to our Manifesto which can be found below.
 The affiliation process is simple and all you need to do is send us an email using the subject header 'ChooseYouth Affiliation'.
 When affiliating, please send a supporting statement and a jpeg version of your organisations logo for inclusion on the website.
 It would also be useful if you can ensure that a main contact email is provided so that communication and calling notices can be sent to the appropriate person within the organisation.
-CLICK HERE TO SEND AN AFFILIATION EMAIL.
+Send an affiliation email now.

 Our vision is for a new legislative and political commitment to creating a quality universal service for young people aged 13 - 21.
 This service should be protected in statute by dedicated ring fenced funding managed by a new national partnership body allocating resources to partnerships in local authority boundaries that bring together all youth service providers.

 A well funded youth service promotes social inclusion, encourages partnership working and gives young people hope and aspiration.
 It is cost effective.
 We estimate that along with all previous professional calculations of resource requirements, that for just £350 a year per young person, all young people could have access to youth work services in their immediate locality.

 Please sign up and show your support to this manifesto, either as an individual or as an organisation.

 The Choose Youth coalition already has over 30 national organisations affiliated to this campaign and if you are a representative of an organisation that is interested in becoming involved please make contact with us.

 Email and tell us about cuts being made to your services.
 Email us with your stories and pictures…the speed of the cuts are totally wiping out services in some cases and we need your help to keep up with things so that we are aware of what is happening.